resess/Slicer4J/README.md

 ---
 ## Evaluation Benchmarks

-The evaluation benchmarks are stored under `benchmarks`, please check there for instructions on how to run them.
+The evaluation benchmarks are stored under [benchmarks](benchmarks/README.md), please check there for instructions on how to run them.

 ---
 ---